Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 Step 4: Consolidate Capacities and Requirements

 With every change you make, the effect on all skills should be visible at once.
-This requires the appropriate resource diagrams showing multiple skills on one screen.
+This requires appropriate resource diagrams showing multiple skills on one screen.

 You may have excess capacity for some skills.
 In this case, identify tasks for the sales department or product management.
 Or you might identify potential for retraining.
 In times of ever-changing environments, this is a valuable insight – if it comes at the right time.